cloudrac3r/invidious-switcher/README.md

 Config takes a filename to read settings from.
 If you do not provide a filename, it will read from `/config.json`.
 This file can contain single-line comments, which are stripped as the contents are read.

+All documentation of the contents of the config file is in these comments.
+Open the file and take a look.

 When passed a different filename, the settings are entirely replaced with the contents of that file, rather than merged with the defaults!
 Therefore, when using your own config, you must supply a complete file.
 You cannot supply a partial file to override the defaults.

 It is likely that you will want to use some different settings.
 Even if you like the defaults, `/config.json` in this repo will change in later versions.
 This could cause unexpected behaviour in your application.
 Therefore, you should create and use your own config file whenever you use invidious-switcher.

 **Please copy `/config.json` from this repo into your application, modify it as needed, and load it from Switcher.**

+Some suggested config files for specific use cases are available in the `/suggested_configs` folder.
+If you would like to use a suggested config, simply copy it into your application as normal.

 ## Switcher